icapetti/icapetti/README.md

 ### Various
-- [Smart River - System for monitoring the level of rivers](https://github.com/icapetti/tcc_arduino) My college graduation capstone project: an android app for monitoring the level of rivers.
+- [Smart River - System for monitoring the level of rivers](https://github.com/icapetti/tcc_arduino)
+<br>My college graduation capstone project: an android app for monitoring the level of rivers.
 The data is collected by sensors that communicate with a central through LoRa wireless technology, present on an Arduino MKR board.
 The central, an ESP8266 board, consolidates the data and sends it to the database via Wi-Fi, which is finally accessed by the android application.